Q&A with Guest Contributor: Miami’s Jeff Morr Dishes on Trends in Interior Design

 Increasingly rundown warehouses in Little Haiti – the next Wynwood – are getting a new lease on life.
 Drive along its streets and you will see a lot of construction going on, as old buildings are being repositioned into new uses, including art galleries, showrooms and more.

 Our goal with this project is to make the building relevant to the emerging neighborhood, which is attracting new businesses to the area.
 We’re already starting to see an influx of new neighbors, including a French catering business across the street and a future art gallery next door.
+As we continue to enhance the property’s appeal, we understand the importance of maintaining a pristine environment that reflects the quality of the businesses moving in.
+For those looking to elevate their space, click here for more high level window cleaning services that can help keep the new storefronts and offices sparkling and inviting.

 It’s exciting to be a part of Little Haiti’s transformation, helping to turn visions into reality through quality craftsmanship.
 We’re looking forward to working more in the area as it begins to develop into one of Miami’s hottest neighborhoods.